BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceBreaker.md

 (the image shows an IceStick instead of an IceBreaker, refer to the pin numbers that are the same for all PMODs).

+You can also build a [OysterPMOD](OysterPMOD.md) (with both a led matrix and OLED screen using a single PMOD connector).

 FemtoSOC configuration
 ----------------------
 Now we need to activate hardware support for the led matrix (and